There’s no doubt about it. Delivery is changing the way we consume our food.

 It contains all of the tools you need to increase the speed, efficiency, and accuracy of your food delivery.

-From route optimization software components to delivery scheduling and tracking, down to a delivery app for drivers and delivery agents - it’s all built into the software for food delivery.
+From route optimization software components to delivery scheduling and tracking, down to a delivery app for drivers - it’s all built into the software for food delivery.

 But that doesn’t mean you need to take it all.
 You can choose different plans tailored to your needs or hand-select components for your delivery.

 You would think that all of those capabilities would cost you a lot of money.

 Unlike legacy solutions that require a hefty upfront investment, this kind of multi-restaurant delivery software is pay-as-you-go at a low annual monthly fee.